canonical/data-science-stack/docs/how-to/enable-gpu.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before spinning up workloads, you need to ensure the GPU Operator has been successfully initialized.
+This process involved ensuring DaemonSet is ready and the Validator Pod has succeeded.
 This can take around 5 minutes.

 Ensure DaemonSet is Ready
 """""""""""""""""""""""""